 Sure, people go to Oia for sunset because that’s what they’ve been told, but Imerovigli may be the best value in Santorini, while also offering arguably even better sunset views.

 With a beautiful walking path through the idyllic town that runs all the way to Oia, this is an amazing way to enjoy Santorini in a far more low key and authentic setting, without compromising on jaw dropping views.
-The Vasilicos is easily one of the best hotels we’ve stayed at, and recommend it highly and Cavotagoo is another gem which caters to more of a “club scene”.
+The caldera is “right” there.

 This is the “scene” of Santorini, with the famous windmills, blue roofed churches – which are also in other villages by the way – and the buzzing restaurants.
 Oia is no longer the peaceful getaway it once was and sees more than 5,000 people descend upon it every night at sunset.